 The Museum Complex

-Each of buildings have a keystone decoration of a cannon ball surmounted by a flame.
+Each of the Museum buildings have a keystone decoration of a cannon ball surmounted by a flame.
 This is the symbol of the US Army Ordnance Depot.

 It is also the main repository for our collection of artifacts.
 The curatorial department, made of volunteers and our student intern, are working hard to archive, catalog, and create digital records of our growing collection.